kstenerud/bonjson/bonjson.md

 Because [JSON](#json-standards) is so weakly specified, there are numerous ways in which one implementation can become incompatible with another.
 [RFC 8259](https://www.rfc-editor.org/info/rfc8259) discusses many of these issues and how to mitigate them.
 BONJSON implementations **SHOULD** follow their advice.

+It's expected that your decoder will eventually encounter disallowed data due to the [GIGO effect](https://en.wikipedia.org/wiki/Garbage_in,_garbage_out) (for example float values containing NaN or infinity, numbers that are too large, etc).
+Decoders **SHOULD** offer the user options for what to do when that happens:

+ * Abort processing
+ * Stringify the value
+ * Replace the value with `null`

+If a decoder provides such optional behavior, it **MUST** default to aborting.
+If a decoder provides no such optional behavior, it **MUST** abort on invalid/disallowed data.

 Security Considerations